 Daphne Moon, later Daphne Crane, is Martin’s live-in aid and therapist.
 She brings a more refined perspective to the table yet is always a quirky spirit in the household.
 Despite their contrasting upbringings, Niles and Daphne share a love story that is true, and the interplay they share is just as genuine and lovely.

 Jane Leeves’ career began in the heavens, as one of Benny’s Angels on the outrageous Benny Hill Show, an engaging show from someone who lived quite the troubled life at times.
-In recent years, we’ve seen Jane on the show Hot in Cleveland alongside chef Valerie Bertinelli and Golden Girl Betty White.
+In recent years, we’ve seen Jane on the show Hot in Cleveland alongside chef Valerie Bertinelli and Golden Girl Betty White; and she has been starring in The Resident since 2018.
 To this day, Jane is still great friends with Bertinelli.

 She has been married to CBS television executive Marshall Coben since 1996 and the couple has two children together; one of her pregnancies was actually written into Frasier as a weight-gaining problem for Daphne due to her and Niles’s relationship.